infinitepi-io/terraform-aws-sam-infra-kit/docs/README.md

 [![unit-test](../../../actions/workflows/unit-test.yml/badge.svg)](../../../actions/workflows/unit-test.yml)

 # `terraform-aws-sam-lambda-essentials`

-This module cerates lambda function role and ECR repository for SAM lambda deployed using **[infrastructure-management-lambda](https://github.com/glg/infrastructure-management-lambda)** .
+This module creates lambda function role and ECR repository for SAM lambda deployed using **[infrastructure-management-lambda](https://github.com/glg/infrastructure-management-lambda)** .

 ## Usage

-Name of the roles and repository will be given by the script while onboarding the lambda function to **[infrastructure-management-lambda](https://github.com/glg/infrastructure-management-lambda)**
+Name of the roles and repository will be given by the script while onboarding the lambda function to **[infrastructure-management-lambda](https://github.com/glg/infrastructure-management-lambda)** repository.
-Example:
+**Example:**

 ![1702979388471](image/README/1702979388471.png)